otakao/teamB/README.md

 |tel|integer||

 ### Association
-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :favorites
+- has_many :favorites, dependent: :destroy
 - has_many :fav_items, through: :favorites, source: :item
 - has_one :card
 - has_one :address